MaxSvargal/node-vk-music-sync/README.md

   ```sh
   npm install -g node-vk-music-sync
   ```
 3. You need to fill email/telephone and password in users/main.json or create new config for support multiple accounts.

-  And as you can change maximum download threads.
+And as you can change maximum download threads and directory for downloads
   ```json
   {
     "email": "youremail@example.com",